-Following the procedure outlined in sections 2.2 and 2.3 we evaluated the normal mode decay rates as a function of forcing frequency, ω , corresponding to the excited mode frequency.
+Following the procedure outlined in Sections 2.2 and 2.3 we evaluated the normal mode decay rates as a function of forcing frequency, ω , corresponding to the excited mode frequency.
 This is twice the orbital angular velocity in the case of a circular orbit, which will be assumed for the purpose of estimating whether the MLD limit applies in this section.

-The ratio of the decay rate of a normal mode to its angular frequency, γ/ω , and the ratio of the decay rate of a normal mode to the mode angular frequency interval, $\gamma/(d\omega/dn)$ is shown for main sequence models as a function of the putative orbital period $4\pi/\omega$ in Fig. 3.
-Note that these are considered as continuous functions of ω , even though the normal modes take on discrete
+The ratio of the decay rate of a normal mode to its angular frequency, γ/ω , and the ratio of the decay rate of a normal mode to the mode angular frequency interval, $\gamma/(d\omega/dn)$, are shown for MS models as a function of the putative orbital period $4\pi/\omega$ in Fig. 3.
+Note that these are considered as continuous functions of ω , even though the normal modes take on discrete values.
+However, the frequency interval separating consecutive modes is small such that viewing the relevant quantities as continuous functions is reasonable.